-The process of weaning or teaching your baby how to stop breastfeeding can be painful, uncomfortable, and emotional.
+The process of weaning or teaching your baby how to stop breastfeeding can be difficult emotionally and physically uncomfortable.

 If you’ve ever had to wean (stop breastfeeding) or are currently in the process, then you know it ain’t easy.
 It’s frickin’ hard.

 You ask yourself…

 - How will my baby handle it?

 - Is this pain for real right now?

 - Are all these feelings and emotions normal?

 - Why didn’t anyone warn me about this moment?